Trismegiste/phpunit-assert-solid/README.md

 But I think
 assertInterfaceHintedParameter, assertNoHiddenCoupling should work **almost** everywhere.
+It is essential assertInterfaceHintedParameter will pass on every interface you declare.
 If your class is not a factory, assertHollywoodPrinciple should work too. assertNotStaticFactory is a way to "lock" a creational design pattern.

 assertNoMethodWithoutContract is very strict so it will work on a few cases (Facade, Decorator, Repository...). assertLiskovCompliant should work on model classes because if you need reflection tricks within the model, you're doing it wrong.
-I realize an assertion like assertLiskovCompliant has little chance to pass on a controller and assertHollywoodPrinciple will fail on a factory design patten.
+I realize an assertion like assertLiskovCompliant has little chance to pass on a controller or a dispatcher and assertHollywoodPrinciple will fail obviously on creational design pattens.
 So be smart.

 ### Did you know one can easily workaround these assertions ?
 That's right, for simplicity, this lib does not track hacks with ReflectionClass